 One random day in 2007, I found myself googling information for colon cancer survivors.

-While cancer survival was not top-of-mind, something inside of me said I needed to think about it more.
+While cancer survival statistics were not top-of-mind, something inside of me said I needed to think about my survivorship more.

 So, I googled it.

 I soon found an organization that made my jaw hit the floor.